VPN. Those three letters stand for a secure internet browsing experience (or Virtual Private Network, if you’re being technical).

 Think about all your passwords, your credit card information, phone numbers and addresses– your computer has it all stored.
 And since free, public WiFi offers zero encryption security to its users, all of this information is susceptible to hacking, and pretty much any amateur hacker could access it.

-The secret tunnel and encryption provided by a VPN protects that information and keeps your internet activity private and secure from hackers, the government, or even the WiFi operator itself.
+The secret tunnel and encryption provided by a VPN protects that information and keeps your internet activity private and secure from hackers, or even the WiFi operator itself.
 Though the network may be called “FreeCoffeeShop-Guest”, there is no guarantee it is actually operated by the coffee shop.
 Anyone can name a WiFi network anything they want.

 Then, there are the Internet Service Providers (ISPs) to think about.
 Your ISP has free reign to track and collect all of your internet activity data.
 They can then use this for target-advertising, or they can take sell the information they’ve collected from you and sell it to other companies for a profit.